symfony/symfony-docs/validation/translations.rst

 creating a translation resource for the ``validators`` :ref:`translation domain <translation-resource-locations>`.

-First of all, install the Symfony translation component (if it's not already installed in your application) running the following command:
+First of all, install the Symfony translation component (if it is not already installed in your application) running the following command:

 .. code-block:: terminal

     $ composer require symfony/translation

-Suppose you've created a plain-old-PHP object that you need to use somewhere in your application::
+Suppose you have created a plain-old-PHP object that you need to use somewhere in your application::

     // src/Entity/Author.php